 What Queer Theory Taught Me About Being a Better Therapist

-I know it’s not my voice that needs to be centred during Pride Month.
-However it is an opportunity to reflect and check in with myself on how I show up for LGBTQ+ clients in my professional practice, and LGBTQ+ people in my everyday life.
+It’s Pride this weekend in Manchester and an opportunity to reflect on how I show up for LGBTQ+ clients in my professional practice and in my everyday life.
 As part of professional practice I have a responsibility to listen, learn, and examine where my beliefs come from and on what assumptions were they formed.
-A question all therapists should ask themselves is “What do I believe to be normal?”, which should lead to a curiosity about why that belief is held.
+I’ve been lucky to have worked with clients from the LGBTQ+ community and I know this work has enriched and improved my practice with all my clients.

 What is Queer Theory, and why does it matter in therapy?